Climate Change Indicators: Ocean Acidity

 Ocean chemistry is not uniform around the world, so local conditions can cause pH or aragonite saturation measurements to differ from the global average.
 For example, carbon dioxide dissolves more readily in cold water than in warm water, so colder regions could experience greater impacts from acidity than warmer regions.
 Air and water pollution also lead to increased acidity in some areas.

-Data for Figure 1 came from three studies: the Bermuda Atlantic Time-Series Study, the European Station for Time-Series in the Ocean (Canary Islands), and the Hawaii Ocean Time-Series.
+Data for Figure 1 came from four studies: the Bermuda Atlantic Time-Series Study, the European Station for Time-Series in the Ocean (Canary Islands), the Carbon Retention in a Colored Ocean (CARIACO) program (Cariaco Basin), and the Hawaii Ocean Time-Series.
 Bermuda data are available at: http://bats.bios.edu.
-Canary Islands data are available at: www.eurosites.info/estoc/data.php.
-Hawaii data are available at: http://hahana.soest.hawaii.edu/hot/products/products.html.
+Canary Islands data are available at: https://plocan.eu/en/installations/ocean-observatory.
+Cariaco Basin data are available at: www.imars.usf.edu/cariaco.
+Hawaii data are available at: https://hahana.soest.hawaii.edu/hot/.